Nov 21, 2024

 Early Admission

 The Early Admission Program at Howard College/SWCD offers an opportunity for high school juniors and seniors to progress and earn college credits toward the associate or bachelor’s degree while completing requirements for high school graduation.
-The program is not in competition with, or in lieu of, high school required or elective credits, but is designed to permit selected students to make more constructive use of their time where, due to class scheduling or high learning capacities, seniors may have free time to enroll in college courses.
+The program is not in competition with, or in lieu of, high school required or elective credits but is designed to permit selected students to make more constructive use of their time where, due to class scheduling or high learning capacities, seniors may have free time to enroll in college courses.
 Students do not receive high school credit for courses taken as Early Admission.
 The student should contact a high school counselor or the Howard College Admissions Office for an application to the Early Admission Program.
 The application must be signed by the student, the high school principal or counselor, and the student’s parent/guardian.
 This form should then be forwarded or brought to the admissions office of Howard College/SWCD.

 Reporting Changes in Name, Address, or Social Security Number